 Data for sustainable development

 We consider that safe and secure data systems and capacity are critical for evidence-based policy making and the delivery of public services.
-Underinvestment in public data systems and statistical activities can hamper progress in achieving sustainable development
+Underinvestment in public data systems and statistical activities can hamper progress in achieving sustainable development.

-We recognize that quality data is critical for tracking, targeting and accelerating progress across the SDGs as well as responding effectively to crises.
-We commit to strengthen international cooperation to close the current serious gaps and increase the public availability of SDG data.
-We will champion the responsible use and sharing of data within and between countries to advance progress across the SDGs.
+We recognize that quality data is critical for tracking, targeting and accelerating progress across the Sustainable Development Goals as well as responding effectively to crises.
+We commit to strengthen international cooperation to close the current serious gaps on data for development and to increase its public availability.
+We will champion the responsible use and sharing of data within and between countries to advance progress across the Sustainable Development Goals.

 We commit by 2030 to: